prahacker/PMS-react/README.md

 1. Ensure you have installed the required Python dependencies as outlined in the Selenium Setup section.
 2. Ensure that ChromeDriver is correctly installed and configured.
-3. Run the script using Python:
+3. To test run the script using Python:

     ```bash
     python driver.py